 10. Always Respect Other Players

 Since you are likely to spend at least a couple of hours with the same players in a live environment, having a good time and making everyone feel welcome is common courtesy.

 On top of that, it’s a proven fact that players tend to be easier on someone they like, so you can even extract monetary value from simply being polite and chatting with your opponents.

 It’s also very important to treat new players with respect.
 Even if they make mistakes, act out of turn, or show their cards when they shouldn’t, they are most likely not doing it on purpose.

 Remember your first time at the table.
 I am sure you didn’t know everything, either!

-Also, you should avoid giving your opinion on how you would have played the hand or what they should do differently next time.
+You should also avoid giving your opinion on how you would’ve played the hand or what they should do differently next time.
 Keep those insights to yourself.

 If that’s not enough to convince you, you can actually get kicked from the game for bad behavior, or at least never invited again.